LineageForGalaxy/android_build_gsi/README.md

-# Device: Samsung Galaxy A53 5G
+# GSI
-These are only builds for the Samsung Galaxy A53 5G.
+These are builds for ALL Devices.

-Source code can be found on other repositories.
+Requires: TWRP.

+This uses a GSI (Generic System Image).

+LineageOS is open-source.